 Demystifying the College Application Process

-As college counselors, we understand that the college application process can seem overwhelming for high school students.
-However, with a clear roadmap, a well-structured timeline, and a few helpful tips, this journey can become a manageable and introspective experience.
-In this article, we will explore the specific steps involved in applying to colleges, the timeline that high school seniors should follow, and some best practices to ensure a successful outcome.
-We will even share a few tools to help you get started.
+As a college counselor, I understand that the college application process can seem overwhelming for high school students.
+In this article, I will walk applicants through the specific steps involved in how to apply for college, the timeline that high school seniors should follow, and some best practices to ensure a successful outcome.

 College Application Process Steps